discordjs/guide/guide/sequelize/README.md

 `sequelize.define()` takes two parameters. `'tags'` is passed as the name of our table, and an object that represents the table's schema in key-value pairs.
 Keys in the object become the model's attributes, and the values describe the attributes.

 `type` refers to what kind of data this attribute should hold.
 The most common types are number, string, and date, but there are other data types that are available depending on the database.
 `unique: true` will ensure that this field will never have duplicated entries.
-Duplicate tag names will be disalowed in this database.
+Duplicate tag names will be disallowed in this database.
 `defaultValue` allows you to set a fallback value if no value is set during the insert.
 `allowNull` is not all that important, but this will guarantee in the database that the attribute is never unset.
 You could potentially set it to be a blank or empty string, but has to be set to _something_.